brawlins/brettrawlins.com/src/posts/2014-02-11-sorting-and-filtering-on-custom-columns.md

 * `manage_edit-post_sortable_columns`
 * `manage_edit-{$post_type}_sortable_columns`

-Although there appears to be no Codex page to document either of these hooks, both [scribu](http://scribu.net/wordpress/custom-sortable-columns.html){:target="_blank"} and [Justin Tadlock](http://justintadlock.com/archives/2011/06/27/custom-columns-for-custom-post-types){:target="_blank"} have published excellent articles explaining how to use them to make your columns sortable.
+Although there appears to be no Codex page to document either of these hooks, both <a href="http://scribu.net/wordpress/custom-sortable-columns.html" target="_blank">scribu</a> and <a href="http://justintadlock.com/archives/2011/06/27/custom-columns-for-custom-post-types" target="_blank">Justin Tadlock</a> have published excellent articles explaining how to use them to make your columns sortable.

 The other hook we'll need is `pre_get_posts` which allows us to define custom callbacks to tell WordPress how to sort and filter our columns.